Warning! New scam of fraudsters who are instructing bank transfers in-house

 • Any exemption from the general rule under Article 2 of the Regulation which requires that proceedings are issued at the Courts of the defendant’s domicile, must be restrictively interpreted to achieve the aim of avoiding parallel proceedings between courts of different member states

-• The German court proceedings were the harmful event according to Article 5.3 of the Regulation which is why Germany was the place where the harmful event occurred.
+• The German court proceedings were the harmful event according to Article 5.3 of the Regulation which is why Germany was the place where the harmful event occured.
 Furthermore, the place where the consequential loss caused by the German proceedings was incurred (as argued by the Broker) is not to be considered at all to determine the harmful event.
 It is the immediate and direct harm which is the connecting factor for Article 5.3 of the Regulation.

 The Legal Consequences Following the “Brexit” Vote